Spectrum Of Hope – Appu

 5. Tell us about some of the positive lifestyle changes you have made that has helped your family cope with the challenges of bringing up a child with Autism?

 As a family, meditation was a constant companion to us – as we were used to it for long.
 Being cantered in ‘YOU’ and not on the physical body imparted all positive energy Appu needed for his growth.
 We strongly believe that health (both physical and mental) of parents play the biggest role in helping the child.
-Being rooted in the Supreme truth underpinning all living organisms irrespective of the situations we go through and view all life forms as one with the Supreme, helps intensely in dealing with all situations and growth.

 This helps undertake every bold step and new therapy for the joy of the journey and every subtle progress rather than with a violent attachment to results comparing him to other kids and how he should be.